-- •HEAR and SEE ... first-hand what a career in their sector feels and looks like - businesses - •GAIN... confidence in their ability to succeed - •COMPLETE... industry recognized certifications and training - •OPEN... doors for summer jobs and future employment - •EARN...a Red Seal designation on their OSSD
+- •HEAR and SEE ...first-hand what a career in their sector feels and looks like - •NETWORK... with post-secondary institutions, local industries, and businesses - •GAIN... confidence in their ability to succeed - COMPLETE... industry recognized certifications and training - •OPEN... doors for summer jobs and future employment - •EARN...a Red Seal designation on their OSSD